Wait, Why Is Everyone Suddenly Against Top Sheets?

 That said, some people find that top sheets have the opposite effect, making beds look messier or overly extending the bed-making process.
 “My personal preference has always been to skip the top sheet,” Kaye admits.
 “Making my bed every morning is a ritual of mine, and doing so with just my duvet and pillows keeps the process quick and easy!
 When it comes to comfort, I find that the top sheet often ends up tangled at the foot of my bed and feels like an unnecessary layer.”

-That’s not to mention the fact that some people might find top sheets constricting when they sleep.
+Not to mention, some people might find top sheets constricting when they sleep.
 “A duvet cover often liberates your movements by floating over your body.
 A tucked top sheet defeats this whole purpose by confining your movement, and when the top sheet is untucked, it often winds up around your legs,” says Rose.
 “It also complicates bed making, as you need to remove the duvet, tuck the top sheet in so it doesn’t show, and then put the duvet back on top.
 It’s so much easier to stand at the end of the bed and shake the duvet into place with a flick of your wrist.”

-For me, though, my much-beloved linen top sheet makes bedtime all the more luxurious, and—although Kaye notes that most European countries have staved off this extra layer—there’s something about it that makes me feel as if I’m falling asleep in an Italian countryside villa.
+For me, though, my much-beloved linen top sheet makes bedtime all the more luxurious, and—although Kaye notes that most European countries have moved away from using this extra layer—there’s something about it that makes me feel as if I’m falling asleep in an Italian countryside villa.
 It also gives me a few extra days when I can’t bring myself to wash my duvet cover yet again.